 Applies to Launchpad range

-If your Launchpad cannot connect to your system and the lights remain on this suggests there is an issue with the connection to the computer.
+If your Launchpad cannot connect to your system and the lights stay flashing this means there is an issue with the connection to the computer.

-The first thing to try here is all available USB ports on your system as some perform better than others, particularly rear ports on a desktop system.
+First, connect your Launchpad to all available USB ports on your system.
+Some USB ports perform better than others, particularly rear ports on a desktop system.

-If you're using a Windows system, please ensure you have disabled power saving mode for USB devices:
+If you're using a Windows computer, disable power saving mode for USB devices, to do this:

 - Go to Start > Control Panel > System and Security > Power Options.